All cards

 Annual fee $95Welcome offer $300 -

-Ink Business Preferred Credit CardChase · VisaInk Business Preferred is Chase's transferable-points business card, with 3x on a generous menu (shipping, social/search ads, internet/cable/phone, travel) capped at $150,000 of combined annual spend — enough headroom for most small businesses.
+Ink Business Preferred Credit CardChase · VisaThe Ink Business Preferred is Chase's transferable-points business card, earning 3x across a generous menu that covers shipping, social and search ads, internet, cable, and phone, and travel, capped at $150,000 of combined annual spend, which leaves enough headroom for most small businesses.

 Annual fee $95Welcome offer 100,000 points -